Adding Payment Processing Fee to Gravity Forms Checkout

 | by Chris Eggleston

-Unfortunately, we can’t make the fees go away, but if you’d like to pass that fee on to your customer or donator, you can do so with a product field and a simple formula.
+Unfortunately, we can’t make the fees go away, but if you’d like to pass that fee on to your customer or donor, you can do so with a product field and a simple formula.

 Setting up Your Form